 - What data are shown in your graph?

-- To answer this question, explain what your data means.
+- To answer this question, explain what your data mean.
 For example, what is a "temperature anomaly"?

 - Why is it useful to plot temperature anomaly, rather than actual temperature?